ryzusaku/ibm-carbon-altered/README.md

 # README
-## This is modified version of IBM Carbon Color Theme from exotech
+This is modified version of IBM Carbon Color Theme from eXotech
+#